Saturday, November 28, 2009

 We were staying in the quaint village of Sceaux outside of Bourg-la-Reine about 8 miles from Paris proper.

 We made contact with our French counter parts and quickly formulated dinner plans.
 Those always come first in Europe.
 Business is conducted over a meal and mass amounts of wine. and that meal will last three to four hours.
 Reggis had suggested a place he knew of in Saint Michel, one of my favorite areas in Paris.
 I knew it well.
 He told us he picked this place because the "guy" was well known for his mixology skills.
 The game was on. we took the metro from the hotel to Paris as no one in their right mind would drive knowing what we would be drinking most of the night away.
 We met our counterparts at the metro station that exits to the side of the beautiful fountain of Saint Michel around 9PM as nobody in Paris goes to eat before that.
 It is an amazing site to come up from the underground and see this fountain and the huge statue of the cities namesake holding a sword towards heaven.
+They were waiting for us smoking cigarettes and dressed in the only color that Parisians will be caught in.
+Black.
+Paris might be known for it's fashion but they only wear one color here.
+Black.
+Black pants, black shoes and God forbid, no one wears running shoes here, not even black ones.
+And everyone smokes Marlboro lights. we had brought a few cartons of Marlboro lights with us as requested as gifts. apparently the American version of this cancer stick is very much in demand.

 After the exchange of pleasantries we embarked on a walking quest to find the guy who is known for his cocktails.
 We walked and walked and walked for almost an hour.
 Our guide was definitely lost and he was a local.
 If you have ever walked the streets of Paris you know that it is very easy to get lost.
 After a few phone calls we were once again on the right track.
 I have to admit that I had no clue as to where we were at now.
 We walked through alleys that had no lights and finally came upon one that was the darkest of all.
 It just screamed out like a bad horror movie when everyone yells out to the dumb blond, "Don't go down the stairs to the basement!" this was the equivalent, only screamed out in French, Ne pas descandre l'escalier!
 So of course we followed our guide whom was a business associate of ours, otherwise we would have never gone down this way.
 And suddenly someone screams out "there it is".
 No lights on outside and no other businesses open around it, but we had arrived.